casualGamer-dev/Nuon/src/core/or/dataflow.md

 ![structure hierarchy for connection types](./diagrams/02/02-connection-types.png "structure hierarchy for connection types")

 >**Note**: "History Time!"
 You might occasionally find reference to a couple types of connections
-> which no longer exist in modern Tor.
+> which no longer exist in modern Nuon.
 A *CPUWorker connection*
->connected the main Tor process to a thread or process used for
+>connected the main Nuon process to a thread or process used for
 >computation.
 (Nowadays we use in-process communication.)
 Even more
 >anciently, a *DNSWorker connection* connected the main tor process to
 >a separate thread or process used for running `gethostbyname()` or